What Is Lamprobe Treatment?

-If you’re wondering what to expect after lamprobe treatment, the answer is: not much!
+If you’re wondering about any negative affects and what to expect after lamprobe treatment, the answer is: not much!
 You might see some redness, and possibly some irritation, and you will likely start scabbing in the treated area.
 Don’t pick at or scratch the scab, as that will slow the healing and could result in a scar forming.

 What Does Lamprobe Treat?